-If the user has configured the handling of the signal by calling signal() then raise() takes the action specified by the user.
+If you have configured the handling of the signal by calling signal() then raise() takes the user-specified action.
 That is, either to ignore the signal or to call the user-provided handler function.
 Otherwise, raise() calls default_signal_handler(), which provides the default signal handling behavior.